 To avoid impurities and low effectiveness that may have a negative impact on delicate aquatic pets, we recommend you only use human edible grade Calcium Montmorillonite Clay, as opposed to cosmetic clay, pond (animal grade) clay, or generic healing clays (which can be virtually any type or grade of clay).
 Lower grades sometimes have a lower sticker price, but their effectiveness can be as low as 25% of high-grade Calcium Montmorillonite Clay.

 Since much of this information is new to fish-keepers, we’ve included an list of sources below to help with your research.
-For further information or to purchase, please visit Calcium Montmorillonite Clay for Pets.

 Have you used Calcium Montmorillonite Clay in your pond or aquarium?
 Please share your experience in the comments below.